-Almost every person that I talk to misunderstands vitamin D and sun exposure.
+Vitamin D Update: Almost every person that I've recently spoken with misunderstands the ways to get vitamin D from the sun.
 Even physicians give incorrect advice.
-I see simple mandates telling people to go out and get sun for optimum health, but confusion surrounds how much sun, what time of the day, how many days a week, how long in the sun, and of course, should a person even use sun for vitamin D production in the first place.
+I see simple mandates telling people to go out and get sun for optimum health.
+But confusion abounds! about Vitamin D and Sun Exposure surrounds how much sun, what time of the day, how many days a week, how long in the sun, and of course, should a person even use sun for vitamin D production in the first place.
 I’ve answered a lot of these questions about sun exposure and vitamin D in a previous post, but I want to give an update on some really good information I’ve found since I wrote that post.

 She’s right.
 Cancer patients often do have low vitamin D levels and it’s frightening.
 Vitamin D is known to be important for immune strength, including immune strength against cancer.
 Sunny weather is here and frightened cancer survivors, and anyone who’s health conscious, are searching for answers about the sun and what’s best for their vitamin D level.
 Here’s what I told her:

 Fair-skinned people make the maximum amount of vitamin D3 possible within a few minutes of mid-day summer sun exposure.
 This occurs with less sun exposure than would cause skin redness.
 Longer sun exposure adds nothing to vitamin D stores, but it does increase DNA damage.

 The vitamin D3 that you do make from the sun breaks down if you keep getting more sun exposure, meaning you actually lose the vitamin D3 that you just produced in those first few minutes of summer sun.

 Only UVB (middle of the day summer sun from about 11 to 3pm) makes vitamin D3, I mentioned this in the previous post.